Fear of Bridges – Gephyrophobia

 Free Initial Consultations for the Fear of Bridges

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Bridges prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Gephyrophobia problems prior to commencing any psychotherapy programmes.

 Our policy is to help people make a fully balanced & considered decision about undertaking work with us, including both the financial and personal implications.

 Our 10 session course of Cognitive Behavioural Therapy is clinically proven to be effective across a range of different psychological problems.